henriquea/movtogif-cli/README.md

-> This is for personal use to generate animated gifs from QuickTime screen recording.
-Useful for take snapshots of interactive UIs and attach to pull requests.
-The defaults values are optimised for quality and file size.
+I've been using [ffmpeg](https://ffmpeg.org/) and [imagemagick](http://www.imagemagick.org/) manually to generate animated gifs from QuickTime mov/mp4.
+I created this simple cli to make my life easier.
+I use this tool to take snapshots of interactive UIs and attach to pull requests.

+The default options are optimised for quality and file size.
+The only options exposed are `--resize` and `--delay`.

+> Protip: Do not record your whole screen and try to generate a gif.
+This probably won't end well.

 ### Dependencies